HALE Chair for Health, AI, and Learning for Global Equity

 Comillas Pontifical University, aware of the transformation that higher education is undergoing towards more personalised models supported by emerging technologies, as well as the persistence of profound inequalities in health, recognises the need to train professionals capable of understanding the impact of their decisions on individual and collective health.
 The HALE Chair was created precisely to respond to this institutional commitment, combining technological innovation and interdisciplinary learning to contribute to equity and the achievement of the Sustainable Development Goals.

-An academic innovation space that brings together artificial intelligence and university education to promote more equitable and sustainable health worldwide.
+An academic innovation space bringing together artificial intelligence and university education to promote more equitable and sustainable health worldwide.

 Mission and objectives

-The ultimate aim is that, in the near future, newly qualified professionals in fields such as engineering, law, economics, urban planning, education or communication, act with a deep understanding of the social determinants of health and contribute, from their areas, to prevent the structural errors that perpetuate inequity and preventable suffering.
+The ultimate aim is that, in the near future, newly qualified professionals in fields such as engineering, law, economics, urban planning, education or communication act with a deep understanding of the social determinants of health.
+In doing so, they can help prevent the structural failures that continue to perpetuate inequity and preventable suffering.

-- Consolidate an international training network that integrates the social determinants of health in higher education, starting with road safety as a first practical application, under the ROAD project.
+- To consolidate an international training network that integrates the social determinants of health into higher education, beginning with road safety as the initial area of application (ROAD Project).

-- Integrate these Capsules in a transversal way in university programmes of different disciplines, especially in those outside the field of health, adapting them to each academic context.
+- To incorporate these capsules across university curricula in a variety of disciplines, particularly those outside the health domain, adapting them to each academic context.

-- Take advantage of artificial intelligence and other emerging technologies to create, personalise and disseminate HALE Capsules.
+- To leverage artificial intelligence and other emerging technologies to create, personalise and disseminate content oriented towards health equity.

-- Share the knowledge generated so that it can be incorporated and used by artificial intelligence tools in their learning processes and in the quality of their responses.
+- To share the knowledge generated so it can be incorporated into artificial intelligence tools’ learning processes and improve the quality of their outputs.

 The team